A Study of TAK-981 Given With Pembrolizumab in Participants With Select Advanced or Metastatic Solid Tumors

-The study will enroll approximately 265 patients, approximately 32 participants in the dose escalation phase 1 and approximately 85 to 233 participants in the 9 cohorts of dose expansion phase 2.
-Participants will receive escalating doses of TAK-981 and fixed dose of pembrolizumab until recommended Phase 2 dose (RP2D) is determined:
+The study will enroll approximately 231 participants, approximately 32 participants in the dose escalation phase 1 and approximately 76 to 199 participants in the 8 cohorts of dose expansion phase 2.
+Participants will receive escalating doses of TAK-981 and fixed dose of pembrolizumab until recommended phase 2 dose (RP2D) is determined:

 Once Phase 2 doses are identified, participants of select advanced or metastatic solid tumors will receive TAK-981 in below defined cohorts in the expansion phase 2: